 The second most visited chateau in France after Chateau de Versailles, Chateau de Chenonceau is a Renaissance masterpiece not to be missed when visiting the Loire Valley.
-Constructed directly above the River Cher, the "Pont Chateau" (bridge castle) is unique not only in its distinctive architecture but also its rich historical background.
+Constructed directly above the River Cher, the "Pont Chateau" (castle bridge) is unique not only in its distinctive architecture but also its rich historical background.

 The chateau is 214km away from Paris and 34km away from Tours.